codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 ### Option 3: Fanciest Programming

 ```
+import sys

 class Menu(object):
   """A menu object.

   The user is able to add/amend menu entries.
-    Adding lets you create custom items — they are lost when the program stops.
+    Adding lets you create custom items -- they are lost when the program stops.
     Amending lets you change the name and/or cost of a food on the menu.
   """